-Textbook Hardcopy (Optional): Intermediate Algebra by Jay Lehman (I have the 4th Edition.)

-- Pearson (MyMathLab) Student Access Code: This code will provide you access to all of the online materials for the course that will be required for the course.
-If you purchased a new book at the bookstore, it should have come with a MML kit that includes your access code.
-If you did not purchase a new book, then you can purchase a code directly from the website, www.pearsonmylabandmastering.com.
-You must register for MML by midnight on Tuesday, August 29, 2017 or risk being dropped from the course.
-(See MML registration handout for assistance.) - Notebook, pencil, calculator: Note: A scientific calculator will be desired.
+- Textbook Optional: Intermediate Algebra by Jay Lehman (I have the 4th Edition.) - Pearson (MyMathLab) Student Access Code: This code will provide you access to all of the online materials for the course that will be required for the course.
+You can purchase a code from the bookstore or directly from the website, www.pearsonmylabandmastering.com.
+You must register for MML by midnight Monday, January 22, 2017 or risk being dropped from the course.
+(See MML registration handout for assistance.) - Notebook, pencil, and calculator: Note: A scientific calculator will be desired.
 Students may use a calculator unless otherwise announced.
-Graphing calculators and/or phones will not be allowed on quizzes or exams.
-Students may not share a calculator during exams. - MATH 106 (Tuesdays at 12) is strongly recommended.
-MATH 106 is a one credit hour class that offers extra help and practice to students taking Math 120.
-Our observation shows that students who register for Math 106 simultaneously with their Math 120 course have a better chance finishing their Intermediate Algebra course successfully.
+Phone calculators will not be allowed on quizzes or exams.
+Students may not share a calculator during exams.